katherinemillar02/dietary-choice-substrate-conditon-consequences-for-lifespan-reproductive-success-and-fitness/README.md

 # Project Aims
 A second part/ follow on from a previous project done from a summer studentship.
 A github repistory and R project for the third year project.

+This project involved looking at how different food hardness can affect dietary choice in mated female *drosophila melanogaster*.